ivaylokenov/MyTested.WebApi/documentation/README.md

 	.WithMessage("Some exception message");

 // tests whether the action returns internal server error
-// with exception of certain type and with certain message MyWebApi
+// with exception of specific type and with specific message MyWebApi
 	.Controller<WebApiController>()
 	.Calling(c => c.SomeAction())